 Victoria Cranwell heads BLB’s Residential Property Team in Bath and Bradford on Avon.
-Here she explains why it’s important for conveyancers to meet their clients.Victoria is available on 01225 462871.
-Alternatively, you can contact her by email, or complete the Contact Form at the foot of this page.
-Conveyancing quotes are also available online. |
+Here, she explains the importance of meeting your conveyancing solicitor.Victoria is available on 01225 462871 or by completing the Contact Form below.Conveyancing quotes are also available online. |

 Moving home is a huge step that most of us take only two or three times.
 Each move involves ever-greater financial commitment, not to mention enormous upheaval.
-It’s no wonder then that it’s considered among the most stressful of life’s events.
+It’s no wonder it’s considered among the most stressful of life’s events.

 Conveyancing is the term used for transferring a property’s legal title from one person to another, and as a conveyancing solicitor, my role is central to that process.
 Whether you are buying, selling, or both, I’m there to represent and protect your interests and those of your mortgage lender.
 Conveyancing can be complex, with multiple interests up the conveyancing chain.